AJsVoices/the-clandestine-providence/TheStory/20170620-untitled/014-my-nightmares.md

 "You haven't read his texts yet have you?"

 I shook my head.
-"I'm just going to delete
+"I'm just going to delete them.
+It's over, Benji."
+I growled at him.
+"Why can't anyone get that through their fucking heads."

+Benji sighed and grabbed my phone from me and when I grabbed for it he held out his hand blocked me from my own phone as he opened my messages with one hand.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExODQ5Njc1ODgsLTY2MDI4MTE0MiwtMT
-YxOTA0ODYyOCwtOTI4MDY1MjUxXX0=
+eyJoaXN0b3J5IjpbNTIyNTQ5MzksLTY2MDI4MTE0MiwtMTYxOT
+A0ODYyOCwtOTI4MDY1MjUxXX0=
 -->